Student life questions

 Where would I live?

-own bedroom and sometimes bathroom but you may share a kitchen /
+you have your own bedroom and sometimes bathroom but you may share

-move out of Halls and live locally in shared houses with their
+most students move out of Halls and live locally in shared houses

-friends.
-The loans and grants you will be entitled to will cover
+with their friends.
+The loans and grants you will be entitled to

 What happens during the holidays?